lewoudar/scalpel/docs/selenium-spider.md

 Let's see an example with [httpbin](http://httpbin.org/) to understand what the implications are.
 This website is a SPA created with [react](https://reactjs.org/).
 For information, this website provides a simple interface to play with HTTP requests (testing your http client).
-If you click on the *HTTP methods* menu, you will see four requests you can make.
+If you click on the *HTTP methods* menu, you will see five requests you can make.
 Ok now look at the HTML source with `ctrl + u` and you will see... almost nothing if not weird information.
 The reason is simple, the page is loaded via [javascript](https://en.wikipedia.org/wiki/JavaScript), in other words almost all content is loaded dynamically after the page is fetched.
 Now right click on the menu *HTTP methods* and click